OpenBB-finance/OpenBB/website/content/sdk/data-available/stocks/comparison-analysis.md

 ---
 title: Comparison Analysis
-description: Learn how to use the CA module of the OpenBB Terminal SDK for functionalities like balance financials comparison, historical price correlation, sentiment analysis comparison and more using Python.
+description: "Learn how to use the CA module of the OpenBB Terminal SDK for functionalities" like balance financials comparison, historical price correlation, sentiment analysis comparison and more using Python.
 Discover the list of similar companies, historical volume data comparison and more.